SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 }
 ~~~

 Now, lets update the `addProduct` request handler method.
-Click to add it at the `sendCart(cart,rc); //TODO: update the shipping fee` marker replacing
-the existing `sendCart(cart, rc);` with an updated code block:
+Replace `//TODO: update the shipping fee` with this updated code block.

 ~~~java
 this.getShippingFee(cart, message -> {